Florham: Building Florham

 The family, though often in New York or Newport, spent a majority of its time at Florham and developed a relationship with the local community.
 The family were all members of Grace Episcopal Church in Madison, which was restored in Florence's memory in 1952.
 The Grace Episcopal Church Boychoir, well known and admired in the area, sang annually at the estate, when it was treated to a lavish Christmas feast with full wait-staff.
-Grace Church's Tiffany stained-glass windows, one a memorial to Alice Twombly, a daughter who tragically died in 1896 at age 16, can all be seen today in the lively parish.
+Grace Church's Tiffany stained-glass windows, one a memorial to Alice Twombly, a daughter who died in 1896 at age 16, can all be seen today in the lively parish.

 Florham and the decline of the Vanderbilts

-Hamilton McKown Twombly died in 1910; Florence survived him by 42 years until her death in 1952, with the lavish, Gilded Age lifestyle being retained long after her husband's death.
+Hamilton McKown Twombly died in 1910; Florence survived him by 42 years, with the lavish, Gilded Age lifestyle being retained long after her husband's death.
 Of Florence's two surviving children, Ruth Twombly and Florence Twombly Burden, only Florence Burden married and had two sons.
-By the time of Florence Vanderbilt's death in 1952, however, much of the country's industrial and landed elite had disappeared in the social changes that came with World War II.
-The Burden family could not continue Florham's lifestyle, and the estate was broken up and sold in 1955.
+By the time of Florence Vanderbilt's death in 1952, the Burden family could not continue Florham's lifestyle, and the estate was broken up and sold in 1955.
 None of the numerous Vanderbilt estates remained in the family, other than Biltmore.
 Arthur T. Vanderbilt II noted:

 These magnificent country homes ... were built to become precisely the equivalent of those Old World palaces, great ancestral homes that would proclaim for centuries, for all time, the prominence of the Vanderbilts ...
 But it did not work out that way.
 Far from becoming ancestral homes, these monuments to limitless wealth, built for eternity, were hardly used for a lifetime.
 None was occupied by the next generation.